julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Adobe Acrobat and etc.
 JavaScript is a _prototype-based_, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.

-What is Javascirpt, really? _JavaScript_ is a full-fledged _dynamic programming language_ that, when applied to an _HTML_ document, can provide dynamic interactivity on websites.

 It was invented by Brendan Eich, co-founder of the Mozilla.
+It is supported by all modern web browsers.

+Also _JavaScript_ is a full-fledged _dynamic programming language_ that, when applied to an _HTML_ document, can provide dynamic interactivity on websites.
 JS is one of three pillars of modern web development along with HTML and CSS.
-It is supported by all modern web browsers.
 JS contains a standard library of objects, such as Array, Date and Math, and a core set of language elements such as operators, control structures, and statements.